 Twice-exceptional students who are both academically gifted and living with ADHD may lack the tools and opportunities to showcase their talents and learning in some classroom settings.
 Learn how to stem the self-esteem crisis that often ensues in high school, and help your teen engineer their own systems for success.

 “My 15-year-old son is twice exceptional.
 He’s intellectually gifted yet faces challenges with executive function.
 He also has been identified as having autism spectrum disorder and has had trouble completing assignments since he began middle school.
 Now that he’s a high school freshman, getting him to complete and turn in his homework has become a crisis.
 He is failing two core classes and is in danger of being held back.
 Given his social issues, and the fact he’s already one of the oldest in his class, we fear this could be catastrophic for him.
 It used to motivate him if I sat with him to do challenging assignments.
 Now he seems completely disengaged.
 It’s killing me and his father.
 His 504 review is approaching.
 What can we do to help our twice exceptional teen reach his potential?
 (I have ADD as well, so I’m very sensitive to his struggle.)”

 Twice-exceptional (2E) children have great abilities, but often lack the tools and opportunities to demonstrate their gifts and strengths — as well as their needs — in ‘traditional’ classroom settings not designed to foster neurodiverse learners.
 Talking to a 2E child, you may assume that his obvious knowledge and skills will translate to success in school.
 Intellectual capacity, however, is in no way correlated to the executive functioning and self-management skills that help teens navigate the demands of school and social relationships.

 Twice-Exceptional Teens Face Unique Challenges

 As twice-exceptional children move into adolescence, their executive dysfunction can become a source of personal frustration.
 They begin to recognize their own great potential — and the fact that they are not achieving the expectations of others, or of themselves.
-As a result, 2E kids may become frustrated, anxious, and depressed in middle and high school.
+As a result, 2E kids may become frustrated, anxious, and moody in middle and high school.